-Use this next-level hack to train Gmail to work your way
+This next-level hack trains Gmail to work the way you think

 - If you want to use one of the hidden Inbox-era sorting categories we talked about a minute ago, create a filter with “category:purchases,” “category:trips,” “category:finance,” or “category:reservation” in the “Has the words” field.

-You might have to repeat some of those steps multiple times, if you have multiple types of messages that you want included in your custom tab—and you might have to monitor your newly repurposed tab for a week or two to fine-tune it and address any outliers you miss in your initial configuration—but by and large, once those steps are finished, you should be all set.
+You might have to repeat some of those steps multiple times, if you have multiple types of messages that you want included in your custom tab—and you might have to monitor your newly repurposed tab for a week or two to fine-tune it and address any outliers you miss in your initial configuration—but, by and large, once those steps are finished, you should be all set.

 And your Gmail inbox should now be custom-suited to you in ways you never thought possible.